ISISComputingGroup/ibex_developers_manual/Collision-Detection-Project.md

 For collision detection, the system uses the Open Dynamics Engine, through the python module `pyode`.
 A wheel for which is located at https://www.lfd.uci.edu/~gohlke/pythonlibs/#ode

 The system also produces a visual rendering of the system, for diagnostic and development purposes.
 This uses `pygame` and the `pyopengl` bindings, and needs `glut.dll` and `glut32.dll`, which are included in the repository and can be found [here](ftp://ftp.sgi.com/opengl/glut/glut3.html).

+## Related tickets

+- https://github.com/ISISComputingGroup/IBEX/issues/2936: Code refactor and contains significant discussion about the role, scope, and future development of the system as of May 2018.
+- https://github.com/ISISComputingGroup/IBEX/issues/3141: Technical debt outstanding following the completion of #2936
+- https://github.com/ISISComputingGroup/IBEX/issues/3126: Required enhancement to allow configuration of the system to work with different instruments without hard coding.
+- https://github.com/ISISComputingGroup/IBEX/issues/2040: A list of suggested enhancements which have been moved to this wiki

 ## System Overview